inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 # Inscopix CNMFe Parameters
 This section provides guidance and tips on how to fine-tune the CNMFe input parameters based on the results obtained.
 The default parameters may not be optimal for all datasets.
-As such, it is important to understand which parameters to tweak to obtain the desired output.
+As such, it is important to understand how each parameter affects processing in order to determine which ones to tweak to obtain the desired output.

 ## Recommended Workflow
 Prior to running CNMFe on your movie, we recommend applying the following operations